-Since most of the application, beneficiary enrollment and payments for income support are expected to come through the online platform (Job Center), the risks of exposure to COVID-19 contagion for the beneficiaries who use digital services is expected to be minimal.
-At the Island level, the staff of island councils, MoED and other agencies, including members of community organizations, would be interacting with communities to inform them about the programme and support them to prepare the applications.
+Since most of the application, beneficiary enrolment, submitting applications for skills training and payments for income support are expected to come through the online platform (Job Center), the risks of exposure to COVID-19 contagion for the beneficiaries who use digital services is expected to be minimal.
+At the Island level, the staff of island councils, MoED and other agencies, including members of community organizations, would be interacting with communities to inform them about the programme and support them to prepare the applications and during skill-based training programs and apprenticeship programs will be conducted face to face.
 These interactions would increase the risk of exposure to the virus for these workers and also pose a similar risk for the communities, especially the vulnerable groups.
+The service providers (education institutions and SOEs) will ensure to the regulations of Health Protection Agency (HPA) to ensure applicants are fully vaccinated with both doses and furthermore maintaining social distancing.
 While there has not been any reports or evidence on risks of sexual abuse and exploitation linked to registration for social protection programs in the Maldives, these concerns have materialized in other emergency contexts.
-Risks of GBV, SEA and SH may also increase as a result of increased interactions between the workers and community members during home visits, especially in homes without any male presence.
+Risks of GBV, SEA and SH may also increase as a result of increased interactions between the workers and community members during home visits, especially in homes without any male presence, and also during on-site and residential trainings.
 Further, there are also risks of increased domestic violence due to financial strains on households and receipt of financial transfer, and risks associated with GBV, SEA and SH.
+All service providers will also adhere to Code of Conduct as part of their contractual obligations